 If medicine were run like agriculture we would have a map for MRSA, but if agriculture were run like medicine the following may have taken place in the derivation of the cow map.
 Please indulge in the following absurdity:

-First there was intense disagreement on what a cow is.
+First, there was intense disagreement on what a cow is.
 Not everyone used the same definition.
 Some farmers defined cows as black-haired mammals with at least four white spots, while others defined them as four-legged mammals with three black spots.
 Confusion certainly prevailed.
 Some farmers asked whether cows in ponds are counted the same as cows eating grass.
 It was then decided to only count cows standing in streams.
 Called Cow Stream Infestations (CSIs) or cowteremia, this classification provided data that some praised and all could agree upon.
-But the CSIs occurred so infrequently that meaningful comparison between farms could not be made.
+But the CSIs occurred so infrequently that a meaningful comparison between farms could not be made.

 And who was going to pay for the farmhands to count the cows?
 After all, counting them would not change the number of cows on the farm and it was ultimately viewed as wasted effort.
 In addition, the time that farmhands spent counting could be used to do other things.

 So as not to burden the farm, initially counting was done on the basis of farm income tax returns showing the number of cows sold.
 But only about half of the cows were tabulated because of software limitations.
 It was then decided to have the farmhands count the cows in the field.

 Because of the difficulties in counting individual cows, some states thought it would be easier to just count cow herds.
 However, no one could agree on how many cows constituted a herd.
 A definition that was finally agreed upon was that a herd was a group of cows that was more than the usual number on a farm.
 No one could agree on what a usual number was and thus few herds or cows were actually reported.